IntergatedCircuits/hid-rp/README.md

 In the above example the `hid/page/` files aren't supplied by this library.
 They are in fact generated code, using the [hid-usage-tables] project.

-## Future plans

-This library has a lot of potential for expansion, but as always, development resources are limited.
-Contributions in any forms are welcome.

-* add `constexpr` descriptor validator
-* add `constexpr` descriptor properties parser (max IN, OUT and FEATURE report size is the most relevant information)

 [USB-HID]: https://www.usb.org/sites/default/files/hid1_11.pdf
 [hid-usage-tables]: https://github.com/IntergatedCircuits/hid-usage-tables